NewsNation Poll: Where Biden’s approval stands ahead of State of the Union - NewsBreak

 But Genovese, from Global Policy Institute, said inflation is so high it doesn’t matter.

 “Inflation has basically ground out all of the good economic news,” Genovese said.
 “Almost everything in the economy that you want to go up is going up and almost everything you want to go down is going down, so the story of his economic policy is great success.
-But inflation is the headline and so that obscures everything else.”Average gas price jumps 10 cents over 2 weeks to $3.64
+But inflation is the headline and so that obscures everything else.”Some U.S. governors calling for removal of Russian vodka, products

 On COVID-19, NewsNation asked respondents which position they would support Biden announcing during his State of the Union address: